amyhupe/amyhupe.co.uk/src/articles/2019-02-22-example-copy-in-design-systems.md

 And there’s always the option of a hybrid approach.
 At least 2 people told me they use a mixture of instructive and realistic example copy.

-Deliveroo uses this approach in their [content design examples](https://medium.com/deliveroo-design/content-design-systems-need-you-82836afb4fe6).
+Deliveroo use this approach in their [content design examples](https://medium.com/deliveroo-design/content-design-systems-need-you-82836afb4fe6).
 Instructive copy provides the structure and usage guidance, whilst a realistic example puts it into context.

 For example, their toggles and switches pattern copy is: